-- the appliance and system have been installed in accordance with the instructions. - the integrity of the flue system and flue seals.... - the integrity of the appliance combustion circuit and relevant seals.... - that all internal/external controls are calling for heat. - the gas service isolation valve 'F', diagram 12.2, is open - (1) Access the gas valve. - (2) Refer to diagram 12.5 and turn the gas valve throttle fully clockwise. - (3) Turn the throttle anti-clockwise by the number of turns shown in the table. - (4) Ensure that the gas analyser is set to the correct fuel setting - Propane. - (5) Attach combustion analyser to the combustion test point, refer diagram 13.1. - IMPORTANT: Remember to replace the cap on completion of the test. - (6) Turn on the mains electrical supply and turn on the gas service isolation valve.
-Switch the boiler on. - (7) Generate a hot water demand by fully opening a hot water tap.
-The boiler should fire automatically. - NOTE: If the appliance does not light and goes to lockout (F1) turn the throttle anti-clockwise a further turn and press the reset button, see diagram 12.1.
+- Access the gas valve. - Refer to diagram 12.5 and turn the gas valve throttle fully clockwise. - Turn the throttle anti-clockwise by the number of turns shown in the table. - Ensure that the gas analyser is set to the correct fuel setting - Propane. - Attach combustion analyser to the combustion test point, refer diagram 13.1. - IMPORTANT: Remember to replace the cap on completion of the test. - Make sure that the external controls are calling for heat, then turn the mains electrical supply and gas service isolation valve on. - (7) Switch the boiler on.
+The boiler should fire automatically. - NOTE: If the appliance does not light and goes to lockout (F1) turn the throttle anti-clockwise a further turn and press the reset button.
 The appliance will (after a short delay) again attempt to fire.
 Repeat this procedure (up to a total of 2 extra turns on the throttle screw) until the appliance lights.
-PLEASE NOTE several ignition attempts may be needed, to purge gas through the appliance, before a successful ignition is achieved. - (8) Check and adjust the burner $\mbox{\%CO}2$ at maximum rate. - Refer to diagram 12.1.
-Press the "reset" button on the controls fascia, release and immediately press and hold in the "+" button After approximately 5 seconds "Hi" will be displayed.
-Pressing the mode button when "Hi" is selected will force the boiler to maximum rate, the display will flash between "Hi" and the "default display" this will indicate the boiler has been forced to maximum. - (9) Adjust, if necessary, the burner % CO2 to the value shown in the "SETTING" column of the table, with the throttle screw, see diagram 12.5 (rotate anti-clockwise to increase).
+Several ignition attempts may be needed, to purge gas through the appliance, before a successful ignition is achieved. - Check and adjust the burner %CO2 at maximum rate.
+Press the "reset" button on the controls fascia, release and immediately press and hold in the "+" button.
+After approximately 5 seconds "Hi" will be displayed.
+Pressing the mode button when "Hi" is selected will force the boiler to maximum rate, the display will flash between "Hi" and the "default display" this will indicate the boiler has been forced to maximum.